 Lucy & Leo was founded on the basis of making Organic a way of life.
 Founder, Rachel Mednick, saw an opportunity in the clothing industry to help parents make healthy decisions for their kids in every aspect of their life- not just in what they eat and drink.
 The first pieces of this baby clothing line were created from scraps of material that were destined for life in a landfill.
 The very core of this company aligns with our sustainability values here at EcoKarma!
-Looking for organic baby clothes made in USA?
+Looking for organic baby clothes made in the USA?
 Look no further.

 The Best from Lucy & Leo Organic Baby Clothes:

-Just when you though baby clothes couldn’t be any cuter!
+Just when you thought baby clothes couldn’t be any cuter!
 Perfect for a boy or girl, these adorable cozy overalls are equipped with easy-to-use snap enclosures.
 The fabric is warm but light enough for all seasons.
 It’s 55% hemp and 45% cotton.

 Trendy Organic Baby Clothes

 If you’re looking for trendy organic baby clothes, with unique prints and colors- look no further!
 Adorable characters, bright colors, and unique pattern mixing makes great pieces to add to your baby’s wardrobe.
-I’m obsessed with the knee patches that adorn the rompers, and bright yellow bees that make me feel like summer year around.
+I’m obsessed with the knee patches that adorn the rompers, and bright yellow bees that make me feel like summer year-round.
 And about the name- we definitely dig the branding.

 The Best from Cat & Dogma:

 These adorable baby pants are basically un-bee-lievably cute.
 Cat & Dogma’s clothes are made without harsh dyes and chemicals, to protect even the most sensitive of baby skin.
-The size of them make them cloth diaper friendly.
+The size of them makes them cloth diaper friendly.
 This particular style is available in over 10 different colors and patterns on Amazon.